tracy-o/learning-day/docs/load-test-results/2021-09-07-replicating-search-incident.md

 - Tests run using http1

 ## Background
-Recently there was an attack on the search page in which belfrage was under massive load.
+Recently there was an attack on the search page in which belfrage was under massive load for roughly 5 minutes at 2AM on the 11th Aug 2021. (see post mortem docs for more information [here](https://confluence.dev.bbc.co.uk/display/WebCore/2021-08-11+P1+-++OPS-255395+-+Multiple+Web+Core+services+500+errors))

 We want to replicate this attack, so we can mitigate the impact if something like this were to happen again.

+During the attack Belfrage saw very high page response times of 10s and upwards.
+We also saw a high number of 500s coming from us due to this increased load.

+## Goals
+We want to discover from these load tests:
+- How much load is required to replicate the behaviour we see in Belfrage from the attack
+- When a single page type is being hit hard how does this effect the performance of other pages
+- How the load test results change when changing the Poolboy configuration to use no overflow workers and an increase normal workers

 ## Method
 Using the loadtest instance, playground and origin simulator we will attempt to replicate the volume and nature of the load experienced in the attack.